btframework/WclWinVer/README.md

 **C++**: `wclWinVer wclGetWinVer(unsigned short& Build);`

 Returns current OS version.
-On output, the "Build" parameter contains the OS build number.
+On output, the *Build* parameter contains the OS build number.

-For Windows 10 (returning value is verWin10) the Build number can be converted to Release number using table below:
+For Windows 10 (returning value is *verWin10*) the Build number can be converted to Release number using table below:

 | Build | Release |
 | ----- | ------- |